NFeingold/AKSAutomate/HotKeys/README.md

 **Please remember to click in the terminal or in notepad before using the key commands**

-If you are curious, the code behind these .exe files are available in the 'h-files' folder
+If you are curious, the code behind these .exe files are available in the 'h-files' folder.
+If you would prefer, you can download the .h files rather than the .exe so you can see what you will be running

 ## Warning